 Special occasion treats don’t get any better than lemon bars.
 This recipe, adapted from I Breath I’m Hungry, is everything you want it to be, plus low carb.
 The recipe tends to be more on the tart side, with a very rich, lemony flavor and the perfect buttery crust.
 If you like your lemon bars a bit sweeter, just add some stevia drops to your liking.

-1 Tbsp loosely-packed, freshly-grated lemon zest (using a zester,
+- 1 Tbsp loosely-packed, freshly-grated lemon zest (using a zester, not a grater)

 Preheat the oven to 350⁰F.
 Melt the butter in a small saucepan.
 Add the almond flour, Swerve and lemon zest and stir until well combined.